 This hose end is ideal for the job and very easy to use.

-If they’re getting into the home, get a can of DOOM AEROSOL for treating all the cracks and crevices you can reach.
+If they’re getting into the home, get a can of FS MP AEROSOL for treating all the cracks and crevices you can reach.
 Idealing spraying the widow cracks inside first, then opening the window and treating the sills and frame work and then lastly, sticking your upper body outside the window to treat all the exterior siding you can safely reach.